flipperdevices/flipperzero-firmware/ReadMe.md

 - Settings: Scan names will have timestamp instead of random name assigned for [NFC](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/lib/toolbox/random_name.c) and [SubGHz](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/applications/subghz/scenes/subghz_scene_read_raw.c) (By RogueMaster)
 - Settings: Storage Info: [SD info: Add dynamic units and free % #1634 (By non-bin)](https://github.com/flipperdevices/flipperzero-firmware/pull/1634)
 - Settings: Storage [Wipe Device option from Lock Menu and Storage Settings (By ClaraCrazy Ported By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/commit/2fd060287c1067a0098a7241289da95623e5ab56)
-- Settings: Updated GAMES ONLY mode to have access to 2048, Dice, Doom, Snake, Tetris & Zombiez [(By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/commit/bf964fffdd2c1d730623673987a6de32a3f7c92f)
+- Settings: Updated GAMES ONLY mode to have access to all games [(By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/commit/bf964fffdd2c1d730623673987a6de32a3f7c92f)
 - Settings: Updated LEFT to go to Primary Favorite [(By RogueMaster)]
 - Settings: Updated HOLD LEFT to go to Secondary Favorite [(By RogueMaster)]
 - Settings: Updated HOLD UP to go to Tertiary Favorite [(By xMasterX; Changed By RogueMaster)]